tadgy/lumberjack/README.md

 ### As an Apache HTTPd `ErrorLog` pipe logger
-Lumberjack can also be used to handle error logs generated by Apache HTTPd in almost the same way as the `CustomLog` example above.
+Lumberjack can also be used to handle error logs generated by Apache httpd in almost the same way as the `CustomLog` example above.
 The only difference is the addition of the `-r` option, to tell Lumberjack it should be working in 'raw' mode, and the `LogFormat` changes are not necessary.

 Unlike in 'normal' mode, where lumberjack extracts the `VirtualHost` site identifier for use in the template (and removes that identifier from the lon entry written); in 'raw' mode, no procesing of the log line is performed - the `VirtualHost` identifier is not extracted to be used as part of the log file name, and the log line is written verbatim.

 In 'raw' mode, the template (and link name if specified) cannot include the special `{}` string, which is usually replaced with the `VirtualHost` site identifier when in 'normal' mode - Lumberjack will not start if either of those options include a `{}` sequence.

-Unfortunately, because Apache HTTPd does not allow custom formats for the error log (where we could include the site idetifier and only use one `ErrorLog` directive), we must use an `ErrorLog` per `VirtualHost`.
+Unfortunately, because Apache httpd does not allow custom formats for the error log (where we could include the site idetifier and only use one `ErrorLog` directive), we must use an `ErrorLog` per `VirtualHost`.
 An example `ErrorLog` directive, based upon the examples given previously, would be:
 ```
     ErrorLog    "|/path/to/lumberjack -l httpd-error.log -r -z /data/sites/afterdark.org.uk/logs %Y/%m-httpd-error.log"
 ```